 Indian Medical Device Industry Faces Pressure as US Imposes 27% Tariffs

-The recent announcement by the US President to impose a 27% tariff on all goods imported from India, including medical devices, has triggered strong reactions across the Indian medical technology industry.
-The move, aimed at seeking reciprocity in trade and promoting domestic manufacturing, is seen by many as potentially disruptive to global trade norms.
+The recent announcement of the US President imposing 27% tariffs on all goods imported from India, including medical equipment, has triggered strong reactions in the Indian medical technology industry.
+This step aimed at searching for mutuality in business and promoting domestic manufacturing, is seen as potentially disruptive for global trade norms by many.

-Industry leaders in India have voiced deep concerns.
-Pavan Choudary, Chairman of the Medical Technology Association of India (MTaI), stated that the decision “does not reflect informed policymaking” and warned that such protectionist measures could “stifle the spirit of free and fair trade that benefits both nations.”
+Industry leaders in India have expressed deep concern.
+Pawan Chaudhary, president of the Medical Technology Association of India (MTAI), said that the decision “does not reflect the informed policy” and warned that such protectionist measures can “prevent a sense of independent and fair trade” that benefits both nations. ”

-Rajiv Nath, Forum Coordinator of AiMeD, called the tariff a “significant challenge” to the growth of India’s medtech sector.
-He emphasized the need for a more balanced tariff approach to ensure India remains globally competitive.
+AiMeD forum coordinator Rajiv Nath called Tariff a “important challenge” for the development of India’s Medtech region.
+He emphasized the need for a more balanced tariff approach to ensure that India remains competitive globally.

-Himanshu Baid, Managing Director of Polymedicure, noted that while India may gain a slight pricing edge over Chinese imports (which face only 7% tariffs), the real advantage would be negligible if Indian products are priced more than 15% higher.
-He stressed that the broader impact should be studied in comparison with other global competitors.
+Himanshu Baid, managing director of polymedicure, said that while India can increase a slight price on Chinese imports (which faces only 7% tariffs), the actual benefit will be negligible if the price of Indian products is more than 15%.
+He insisted that a wider impact should be studied compared to other global contestants.

-Nath also added that the move would give US-based manufacturers a sudden boost in capacity utilization and expansion, potentially helping them dominate their domestic market.
+Nath also said that this step will give us a sudden boost in capacity utilization and expansion, possibly helping them dominate their domestic market.

-India heavily depends on imports for medical devices, with 80–85% of its needs met through foreign suppliers, many of which are US-based.
-In FY 2023-24, India exported $714.38 million worth of medical devices to the US, while imports from the US stood at $1.52 billion.
+India depends on imports for heavy medical equipment, with its 80–85% needs to meet through foreign suppliers, many of which are US-based.
+In FY 2023-24, India exported $ 714.38 million medical equipment to the US, while imports from the US were $ 1.52 billion.

-The White House factsheet defending the decision stated that India imposes burdensome and duplicative testing and certification requirements, which make it difficult for US companies to operate in the Indian market.
-It estimated that removing such barriers could increase US exports by at least $5.3 billion annually.
+The White House factories defended the decision, saying that India implements burden and duplicate testing and certification requirements, making it difficult for American companies to work in the Indian market.
+It is estimated that removing such obstacles may increase US exports at least $ 5.3 billion annually.

-While sectors like pharmaceuticals and semiconductors have been exempted from the new tariffs, medtech leaders are urging for bilateral negotiations rather than escalating trade barriers.
-They are calling for a strategic, cooperative, and non-protectionist approach.
+While areas such as pharmaceuticals and semiconductors are exempted from new tariffs, Medtech leaders are urging for bilateral talks rather than increasing trade obstacles.
+They are calling for a strategic, cooperative and non-preservationist approach.

-Meanwhile, Commerce and Industry Minister Piyush Goyal, in a written reply to the Lok Sabha, reiterated India’s commitment to free trade agreements and reducing both tariff and non-tariff barriers as part of the country’s evolving trade strategy.
+Meanwhile, Commerce and Industry Minister Piyush Goyal reiterated India’s commitment to liberate trade agreements and reduce India’s commitment to reduce both tariffs and non-tariffs as part of the country’s developed trade strategy.

 Leave a Reply